zv3/react-autocomplete/README.md

 ## Future Work

 - Debounce the `keyDown` event to prevent re-rendering the list of items on every key stroke (due to highlighting).
 (Difficulty level: 1/5)
+- Refactorings; Introduce HOCs (e.g. to control the visibility of the menu, detect outside clicks).
+(Difficulty level: 1/5)
 - Add a small loading indicator to the right of the search input.
 (Difficulty level: 1/5)
 - Add an up/down dropdown icon to indicate the user can re-open the dropdown menu.
 (Difficulty level: 2/5)
 - Detect the position of the input relative to the scroll position to display the menu above or below the input.
 (Difficulty level: 3/5)